-An energetic college town, Tucson (too-sawn) is attractive, fun-loving and one of the most culturally invigorating places in the Southwest.
-Set in a flat valley hemmed in by craggy, odd-shaped mountains, Arizona's second-largest city smoothly blends Native American, Spanish, Mexican and Anglo traditions.
+A college town with a long history, Tucson (too-sawn) is attractive, fun-loving and one of the most culturally invigorating places in the Southwest.
+Set in a flat valley hemmed in by snaggletoothed mountains and swaths of saguaro, Arizona's second-largest city smoothly blends American Indian, Spanish, Mexican and Anglo traditions.

 Grand Canyon National Park South Rim

-If you don't mind bumping elbows with other travelers, you'll be fine on the South Rim.
+If you don't mind bumping elbows with other travelers, you'll be fine on the accessible and (comparatively) developed Grand Canyon South Rim.
 This is particularly true in summer when camera-toting day-trippers converge en masse, clogging its roads and easiest trails.
-Why is this rim so popular?
-Easy access is the most obvious reason: it's a mere 60 miles north of the I-40.
-Abundant infrastructure is another.

 The western border of Arizona lies along the Colorado River, which stretches south from the Hoover Dam all the way to Yuma and Mexico.
 Savvy marketers have dubbed this region the 'West Coast.'
 The famous Hoover Dam is one of a series of mega-dams that regulate the flow of the river after it emerges from the Grand Canyon.